National Day of Monaco: Date

-The date of the National day is traditionally determined by the reigning Prince.
+The date of the National Day is traditionally determined by the reigning Prince.
 The previous Princes often chose the day of the saint they were named after.
 For instance the late Prince Rainier III chose 19 November, the day that celebrates Saint Rainier.
 When Prince Albert II ascended the throne he ended this tradition by choosing the same day as his father, instead of the day of St. Albert, 15 November.
-The 19 November also happens to be the same day of Albert II's official ascension to the throne.
+19 November is also the day of Albert II's official ascension to the throne.